ARK (Archival Resource Key) Identifiers

 - simplicity – access relies only on mainstream web "redirects" and ordinary "get" requests

-- versatility – with "inflections" (different endings), an ARK should access data, metadata, promises, and more
+- utility – with "inflections" (different endings), an ARK should access data, metadata, promises, and more

 - transparency – no identifier can guarantee stability, and ARK inflections help users make informed judgements

 - visibility – syntax rules make ARKs easy to extract from texts and to compare for variant and containment relationships

 - openness – unlike other persistent identifiers, ARKs don't lock you into one specific, fee-based management and resolution infrastructure

 - impact – ARKs (and DOIs) appear in Thomson Reuters’ Data Citation Index℠